PX4/PX4-user_guide/en/flight_modes/offboard.md

 [<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](../getting_started/flight_modes.md#key_position_fixed)

-The vehicle obeys a position, velocity or attitude setpoint provided over MAVLink (often from a companion computer connected via serial cable or wifi).
-The setpoint can be provided by APIs like [DroneCore](http://dronecore.io/) or [MAVROS](https://github.com/mavlink/mavros).
+The vehicle obeys a position, velocity or attitude setpoint provided over MAVLink.
+The setpoint may be provided by a MAVLink API (e.g. [Dronecode SDK](https://sdk.dronecode.org/en/) or [MAVROS](https://github.com/mavlink/mavros)) running on a companion computer (and usually connected via serial cable or wifi).

 > **Note** Offboard mode is not supported by Fixed Wing vehicles.
 It is supported for Copter and VTOL vehicles.